toksfifo/fantasy/README.md

 :octocat: &nbsp;**Live Demo**: http://jogabonito.herokuapp.com

 This project is intended to be a football (soccer) fantasy league.
-It will be a website that accepts users and runs a league spanning the duration of the English Premier League season.
+It will be a website that allows users to join and participate in leagues that span the duration of the English Premier League season.

 ## Prerequisites
 Make sure you have installed all these prerequisites on your development machine.